Anteater: Interactive Visualization of Program Execution Values in Context: 's Visualization Design

 Once the tracer returns the execution trace, \oursystem{} generates interactive visualizations.
-Two types of visualizations are provided: a view of the execution structure, which we call the generalized context tree after Boehme et al.~\cite{Boehme2016}, and a visualization of the variable values.
+Two types of visualizations are provided: a view of the execution structure, which we call the generalized context tree, and a visualization of the variable values.
+For ease of use, Anteater provides well understood visualizations of the program information but can be easily extended to support more complex/custom visualizations.